scottdotau/rtx/README.md

 > **Note:**
 >
-> Because this is rtx-specific functionality not currently used by asdf it isn't likely to be in any
+> Because this is jkl-specific functionality not currently used by asdf it isn't likely to be in any
 > plugin currently, but plugin authors can add this script without impacting asdf users.

 ## Plugins

-rtx uses asdf's plugin ecosystem under the hood.
+jkl uses asdf's plugin ecosystem under the hood.
 These plugins contain shell scripts like `bin/install` (for installing) and `bin/list-all` (for listing all of the available versions).

 See https://github.com/asdf-vm/asdf-plugins for the list of built-in plugins shorthands.
 See asdf's